 Why?
 Because when people see your fantastic product photography and can get the information they want directly on an IG post, you’re capturing their attention in a way that you can’t match if they have to follow more steps to buy from you.

-Before you get to that point, though, you’ll need to set up Instagram Shopping and get ready to set up Shoppable Posts.
+Before you get to that point, though, you’ll need to set up your Instagram Sync, enable Instagram Shopping and set up Shoppable Posts.

-Once you have your business’s Facebook Business account set up and ready to go, make sure to update your Instagram app to the latest version and then open it.
-(You can check this on the Facebook Business page under Catalogue Management or the Facebook Ad Extension tab in your eCommerce Hub).
+Once you have your business’s Facebook and Instagram Sync set up and ready to go, make sure to update your Instagram app to the latest version and then open it.

 Once you’re inside Instagram, you can follow these steps to enable Instagram Shopping: